[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 5. Always format and validate

-In IaC, consistency is essential long-term, and Terraform provides us with some tools to help us in this quest.
-Remember to run terraform fmt and terraform validate to properly format your code and catch any issues that you missed.
+In IaC, long-term consistency is essential, and Terraform provides tools to help us in this quest.
+Remember to run terraform fmt and terraform validate to properly format your code and catch any issues you may have missed.
 Ideally, this should be done auto-magically via a CI/CD pipeline or pre-commit hooks.

 You can find online many suggestions for naming conventions for your Terraform code.
-The most important thing isn’t the rules themselves but finding a convention that your team is comfortable with and trying collectively to be consistent with it.
+The most important thing isn’t the rules themselves, but finding a convention your team is comfortable with and collectively trying to be consistent with it.
 If you need some guidance, here’s a list of rules that are easy to follow:

 • Use underscores(_) as a separator and lowercase letters in names.